tcmal/auxolotl-poc/README.md

 Actual package code goes in `core` or one of the sig repos, using the [`by-name` convention](https://github.com/NixOS/nixpkgs/blob/master/pkgs/by-name/README.md).
 In practice, some packages might need more complex code (particularly stdenv/bootstrapping stuff).

-For most packages, we expect the same `callPackage` style that `nixpkgs` uses: A lambda which destructures the dependencies it needs from its argument, and ignores everything else.
+For packages, we expect the same `callPackage` style that `nixpkgs` uses: A lambda which destructures the dependencies it needs from its argument, and ignores everything else.

 TODO: nested attribute set dependencies.
+TODO: not just packages - functions, etc.

 For example, `hello` as defined in `core/by-name/he/hello/default.nix`: